-- The goalkeeper may only posses the ball within the penalty area for a maximum of 6 seconds (hands).
+- The goalkeeper may only possess the ball within the penalty area for a maximum of six seconds (hands).
 A keeper can move anywhere in the box.
-If the goalkeeper exceeds that time, the opposing team is given a free kick at the top of the penalty area.
-The defending team must provide 5 yards minimum distance for the kick. - The goalkeeper may not play the ball with his/her hands if the ball is intentionally kicked to him/her by a teammate's foot pass.
-A violation results in a two minute penalty to the offending player. - An intentional handball by the goalkeeper outside the penalty area may result in a two minute penalty or ejection.

-A goalkeeper may not commit a slide tackle anywhere on the field.
+If the goalkeeper exceeds that time the opposing team is given a free kick at the top of the penalty area.
+The defending team must provide five yards minimum distance for the kick. - The goalkeeper may not play the ball with their hands if the ball is intentionally kicked to them by a teammate's foot pass.
+A violation results in a two-minute penalty to the offending player. - An intentional handball by the goalkeeper outside the penalty area may result in a two-minute penalty or ejection. - A goalkeeper may not commit a slide tackle anywhere on the field.

-Note: To clear up any confusion about goalkeeper handballs around the penalty area we offer the following explanation.
+Note: To clear up any confusion about goalkeeper handballs around the penalty area.
 The key point is the location of the ball.
-If the ball is inside the area at the moment of contact, it is not a handball, even if any other part of the goalkeeper's body is outside the area.
+If the ball is inside the area at the moment of contact it is not a handball even if any other part of the goalkeeper's body is outside the area.